 Agricultural Science

-Afiya Ward grew up in Saint Paul, Minnesota, and she has consistently been actively involved in her community.
-In 2016, Afiya worked alongside community and organizational leaders to develop a Youth Leadership Program as an advanced program offering of the ARTS-Us Center for the African Diaspora in Saint Paul.
-Since its 2016 inception, she has dedicated much of her time to the development and execution of this program, serving over 100 youth, introducing them to STEM career opportunities, and teaching expression through the arts.
-Today, Afiya is a student at Florida A&M University, studying Agricultural Science and Business in order to be an asset to the environmental justice community by tackling food justice inequities.
-After she finishes school, Afiya plans to leverage the wisdom and connections she gains to become an impactful leader in the food justice movement.
+Afiya Ward grew up in Saint Paul, Minnesota, and throughout college and beyond, has stayed active in her hometown community, serving as a mentor and tutor to local youth.
+In 2016, Afiya worked alongside community and organizational leaders to develop the ARTS-Us Youth Leadership Program as an advanced program offering of the ARTS-Us Center for the African Diaspora in Saint Paul.
+Since its 2016 inception, she has dedicated much of her time to the development and execution of this program, serving over 100 youth, introducing them to STEM career opportunities, and teaching expression through the arts, even after officially departing from her role at the organization as a Director.
+Afiya is now a recent graduate of Florida A&M University, having completed her B.S. in Agricultural Science and Business, and is now an Analyst at Capital One.
+Outside of her job, Afiya is working to leverage her degree and experience to continue contributing to the environmental science and food justice communities.

 Colorado